LJP725/certnet-control-sim-main/README.md

 - `lambda_theta` lies on the simplex;
 - `rho_theta` is nonnegative.

-Thus, feasibility follows structurally from the certified family, rather than from online optimization, online projection, or post-hoc repair.

-The learned proposer only controls the coefficients inside the certified feasible family.
-Therefore, approximation error may affect performance recovery, but not the hard-feasibility guarantee of the certified executor.
+Thus, feasibility follows structurally from the certified family.
+Learning affects performance recovery through coefficient selection, but it does not remove the hard-feasibility protection provided by the certified executor.

 ---